Ron Packard: 1982 election

 Packard was only the third person to be elected to Congress as a write-in candidate, a victory later documented in Campaigns and Elections and due in part to the efforts of Russell Reed Benedict.
-The two previously successful congressional write-in candidates were U.S. Rep. Joe Skeen (R-New Mexico 2d Dist.) in 1980 and Sen. Strom Thurmond (R-S. Carolina) in 1954.
+The two previously successful congressional write-in candidates were U.S. Rep. Joe Skeen (R-New Mexico 2nd District) in 1980 and Sen. Strom Thurmond (R-South Carolina) in 1954.
 Subsequently, Alaska Republican U.S. Senator Lisa Murkowski lost her party primary in 2010, but waged a successful write-in campaign against Joe Miller, the Republican primary winner and narrowly defeated him in the general election.
 Upon being sworn in, Packard joined the Republican caucus.
 He was reelected as a Republican eight times with little opposition in the heavily Republican district.

 Tenure

 Packard's congressional career included membership on the House Appropriations Committee.
 Packard served a total of nine terms and then retired from the House at the end of his term in 2001 to spend time with his family.
 In Congress he was known as a deficit hawk, a critic of legislative "pork", and opponent of illegal immigration.
 He was succeeded by Republican Darrell Issa.